wolfalders/wolfalders.github.io/_pages/publications.md

 ### Peer Reviewed Articles
 Alders, W. (2023).
 The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE. _African Archaeological Review_. https://doi.org/10.1007/s10437-023-09523-y

+Alders, W. In press.
+Open-access archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania. *Journal of Computer Applications in Archaeology*.

 ### Manuscripts in Review

 Alders, W. n.d.
-Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania.
-Submitted to *Journal of Computer Applications in Archaeology*.
+Assertive commoners and evasive elites: Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
+Submitted to Journal of Anthropological Archaeology.

 ### Reports